 The Friends Grant Program was created in the 2020 County Budget and provides matching funds to Friends groups and other nonprofit organizations to implement capital improvements on Dane County parkland.
-Grants can range from $3,000 - $18,750.
-All grants must be matched with cash.
-The application deadline is October, 31, 2020.
+Grants will fund up to 75% of the total project costs and can range from $3,000 - $18,750.
+All grants must be matched 25% with cash.

 To apply for a grant, an entity must: